Who is First Credit Services?

-The best way to go about dealing with First Credit Services is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like First Credit Services for millions of clients nationwide.
+The best way to go about dealing with First Credit Services is to work with a credit repair professional.
+They delete millions of negative items every year from companies like First Credit Services for millions of clients nationwide.

 Will First Credit Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the First Credit Services debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with First Credit Services again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.

 Some states allow wage garnishment, while others do not.
 It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.